lulugp93/dig4633-fall2019/README.md

 As you complete each lab, you should provide a description of your features and changes here.

 ## VR Lab: TITLE HERE

+*User has to pull weeds to complete level